Last news in Fakti

 Promises of a $3,000 salary

-The contracts did not say anything about sending them to the front.
+The contracts do not say anything about sending them to the front.
 According to the Yemenis, it was about working for a security company.
 They were even promised Russian citizenship, $10,000 in advance and a salary of $3,000 per month, the men say.
 This is significantly higher than the average salary in Yemen.
-In return, the company was to receive several thousand dollars in commissions for each person with whom the mediation was successful.
+In return, the company was supposed to receive several thousand dollars in commissions for each person with whom the mediation was successful.

 At the front instead of working in Russia